Las Palmas, Gran Canaria, Canary Islands, Spain

 Information Not Currently Available

-Your first stop is the Jardin de la Marquesa de Arucas (the botanical gardens of the Duchess of Arucas).
-Established in 1880 by the island's first Marquis and his wife, the gardens are a romantic and serene setting for the 2,500 tropical plants that live in the five-acre park-like setting.
-You'll have a full hour to walk through the grounds and see the beautiful cacti, poinsettia plants that appear to be as tall as a building, huge dragon trees and peacocks roaming about.
+Next Stop is the Jardin de la Marquesa de Arucas (the botanical gardens of the Duchess of Arucas).
+Established in 1880 by the island's first Marquis and his wife, the gardens are a romantic and serene setting for the 2,500 tropical plants that live in the five acre park-like setting.

-Your final destination is the Basilica de la Virgin del Pino (Madonna of the Pine) in the town of Teror.
+Travel to the charming town of Teror and visit the Basilica de la Virgin del Piño (Madonna of the Pine).
 Located on the main plaza, the neoclassic church you see today is the third to be built on the same spot since the 15th century.
-Outside, ten gargoyles stand guard on the sides of the church; inside, the main features are the vast Baroque altar and the richly clothed, wooden carved figure of the Virgin Mary.
+Outside, ten gargoyles stand guard on the sides of the church; inside the main features are the vast Baroque altar and the richly clothed, wooden carved figure of the Virgin Mary.
 According to legend, in 1481, a vision of the Virgin appeared in a pine tree to local shepherds.
 Since that time, the Basilica has played a very important role to the community.
-In 1914, Pope Pius XII proclaimed her patron saint of the island, and the small town of Teror became the religious capital of the island.

 The drive involves winding roads that is not suitable for those who suffer from vertigo.
-Flat, comfortable walking shoes and a light jacket are recommended.
-This tour includes a notable amount of walking, on and off the bus frequently.
-Guests with mobility concerns are cautioned to carefully evaluate their personal level of stamina and ability.
-If your call falls on a Monday an inside visit of the Church in Teror is not possible.
+This tour includes a notable amount of walking, on and off the bus frequently and Guests with mobility concerns are cautioned to carefully evaluate their personal level of stamina and ability.
+Please wear comfortable, flat shoes and bring a light jacket.
+The Church in Teror is closed on Mondays, on this day only outside visit possible.